Tips for merry mental health

 Like a beautifully wrapped present, the holiday season fuels excited curiosity and high expectations of what’s to come.

-“In December, we expect to think, feel and act a certain way,” says Melissa Gray, a counsellor with SAIT’s Student Development and Counselling.
+“In December, there is pressure to think, feel and act in certain ways, despite how we may be truly feeling,” says Melissa Gray, a registered psychologist and counsellor with SAIT’s Student Development and Counselling.

-But like everything else this year, the holidays will be different.
-Here are Gray’s tips for closing out 2020 with your mental health in mind.
+As you head into the 2021 holiday season, here are Gray’s tips for closing out the year with your mental health in mind.

-Make time to celebrate navigating a very unusual year.
+Make time to celebrate navigating a very unusual time.

 How many changes have you had to make this year?
 What’s one challenge you feel good about overcoming?
 Try writing down your answers or sharing with a friend.